-Any action on the machine must be carried out exclusively by qualified personnel.
+Any action on the machine must be carried out exclusively by qualified personnel, and must be supervised by the system managers, must be familiar with helth and safety requirements and legislation.

 By qualified personnel is intended those persons who, by their training, experience and instruction, and their knowledge of the related Standards, regulations, prescriptions, provisions for the prevention of accidents and operating conditions, are capable of recognising the dangers associated with their activities.
 The personnel must be appropriately trained and instructed on the performance of works on the machines.